-The following is an overview of our results comparing the first quarter of 2013 to the same period in 2012.
+The following is an overview of our results comparing the first half of 2013 to the same period in 2012.

-- Consolidated revenue increased by \$1.6 million in the first quarter of 2013 compared to the same period in 2012, primarily due to higher sales in the quarter from our engineering, procurement & construction services ("Solar EPC Services") market as revenues continue to recover from the delays caused by the Ontario Feed-in Tariff ("FIT") program review which occurred in the first half of 2012, our GoPower!
-Systems ("GoPower!") market as we continue to expand our distribution channels and product offering, and our Traffic market which saw a substantial amount of growth driven from the acquisition of Spot Devices Inc. ("Spot").
-See further discussion about this acquisition in section 3. - Gross Margin % decreased by 6.9% in the first quarter of 2013 compared to the prior year, primarily driven by higher revenues from our lower margin Solar EPC Service market, and lower margins from our Aviation and Marine markets caused by changes in sales mix towards lower margin products, market conditions and efforts to clear older generation products out of inventory as we prepare for the launch of several new product in the near term. - Operating expenditures decreased by \$0.1 million in the first quarter of 2013, compared to the same period in 2012, primarily due to lower salaries with the reduction of three positions, two of which were at an executive level. - Other expenses were relative comparable between the periods.
-In the first quarter of 2013, we recognized a slight recovery on a legal provision, but this was offset by foreign exchange losses.
-In the comparable period of 2012, we recognized a foreign gain. - Net loss for the first quarter of 2013 was \$0.7 million, compared to a net loss of \$0.9 million in the same period in 2012.
-This loss was primarily driven by lower margins. - Adjusted EBITDA for the first quarter of 2013 was negative \$0.4 million, compared to negative \$0.5 million in the same period in 2012.
-This slight improvement is primarily due to higher revenues in 2013 versus 2012.
+- Consolidated revenues increased by \$1.9 million for the six months ended June 30, 2013 compared to the same period in 2012 primarily due to higher revenues from our engineering, procurement & construction services ("Solar EPC Services") market, our GoPower!
+Systems ("GoPower!") market as we continue to expand our distribution channels and product offering and our Traffic signalling market which saw a substantial amount of growth driven as a result the Spot Devices Inc. ("Spot") acquisition.
+See further discussion about this acquisition in section 3. - Gross Margin % decreased by approximately 5% for the six months ended June 30, 2013 compared to the same period in 2012 primarily driven by sales mix with higher revenues from our lower margin Solar EPC Service market as well as lower margins from our Aviation and Marine segments due to efforts to clear older generation products out of inventory as we prepare for the launch of several new products in the third quarter of 2013. - Operating expenditures decreased by \$0.3 million in the six months ended June 30, 2013 compared to the same period in 2012, primarily due to lower salaries with the reduction of four and a half full time staff equivalents, two of which were at an executive level. - Other expenses were \$1.0 million for the first six months of 2013, compared to almost nil in the same period in 2012.
+The 2013 amount is primarily comprised of two separate non-cash intangible asset impairments.
+The first is a \$0.3 million write off of a license asset that covered a portfolio of specialized Aviation mobile precision laser guidance approach systems.
+This asset was written off after associated sales opportunities did not include such products.
+The second intangible asset impairment is a \$0.6 million write off associated with our Spot acquisition, which was required after we were unable to secure an economically viable license agreement for a service that underpinned a number of products which Spot (see 3.
+Operational & Business Highlights) previously sold. - Net loss for the first half of 2013 was \$3.2 million, compared to a net loss of \$2.4 million in the same period in 2012.
+This 2013 net loss was primarily driven by lower sales, margins and one-time non-cash write offs noted above. - Adjusted EBITDA for the first half of 2013 was negative \$1.6 million, which is essentially unchanged from the same period in 2012.